Mike Connors: Early roles

 Connors starred as an undercover police officer who infiltrated organized crime in Tightrope!
 (1959–1960).
-Despite the show's popularity, it was cancelled after only one season.
+Despite the show's popularity, it was canceled after only one season.
 Connors stated in an interview that the show's primary sponsor, J.B.
 Williams, refused CBS president James Aubrey's request to move it to a later time slot on a different day.
 The sponsor dropped Tightrope! and underwrote another program on another network.
 Connors also did not agree with the suggested change to add a sidekick, to be played by Don Sullivan.
 He thought the program would lose the suspense element, "Because the whole premise was this guy, all by himself, 'on a tightrope.' ...
 When he gets a sidekick, it loses the threat and the danger, and the whole premise is in the toilet."

 Later, he was cast in the episode "The Aerialist" of the anthology series, Alcoa Presents: One Step Beyond.
 In 1963, he guest-starred as Jack Marson in the episode "Shadow of the Cougar" on the NBC modern Western series, Redigo, starring Richard Egan.
-In 1964, Connors appeared in a pinch-hit role for Raymond Burr as attorney Joe Kelly in the Perry Mason episode, "The Case of the Bullied Bowler."
+In 1964, Connors appeared in a pinch-hit role for Raymond Burr as attorney Joe Kelly in the Perry Mason episode, "The Case of the Bullied Bowler".
 Connors was invited to take on a lead role in the series on an ongoing basis, but the producers had actually wanted to pressure Burr into resigning his contract with the series.

-In 1964, Connors had a role in the Jack Lemmon comedy Good Neighbor Sam and was the leading man to Susan Hayward and Bette Davis in Where Love Has Gone.
+In 1964, Connors had a role in the Jack Lemmon comedy Good Neighbor Sam, and was the leading man to Susan Hayward and Bette Davis in Where Love Has Gone.
 He co-starred with Robert Redford in one of his earliest film roles, the World War II black comedy Situation Hopeless...
 But Not Serious (1965), in which Connors and Redford played American soldiers taken prisoner by a German villager played by Alec Guinness.
-Connors played the card shark in the remake of Stagecoach (1966).
+Connors played the card sharp in the remake of Stagecoach (1966).

 Connors was strongly considered to play Matt Helm in The Silencers (1966), but that role had eventually gone to Dean Martin.
 However, his audition had impressed Columbia Pictures, so Connors was instead cast in the similar James Bond spoof film Kiss the Girls and Make Them Die (1966).
 Connors himself performed the stuntwork of dangling from a rope ladder attached to a helicopter flying off the Christ the Redeemer statue in Rio de Janeiro when the local stuntman refused to do it.